railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 * **Pushed Flows**
 * **Pulled Flows**

-Push flows are useful when the arrival of certain products in a given location should always be followed by a corresponding move to another location, optionally after a certain delay.
+`Push` flows are useful when the arrival of certain products in a given location should always be followed by a corresponding move to another location, optionally after a certain delay.
 The original Warehouse application already supports such Push flow specifications on the Locations themselves, but these cannot be refined per product.
-Pull flows are a bit different from Push flows, in the sense that they are not related to the processing of product moves, but rather to the processing of procurement orders.
+`Pull` flows are a bit different from Push flows, in the sense that they are not related to the processing of product moves, but rather to the processing of procurement orders.
 What is being pulled is a need, not directly products.
-You will now see some examples of using these locations and logistics by product by using Pushed Flows for:
+You will now see some examples of using these locations and logistics by product through Pushed Flows for:

 * A rentable product,
 * A product bought in China, following its freight by ship from port to port,